Linuxfabrik/monitoring-plugins/check-plugins/valkey-status/README.md

   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
   --tls                 Establish a secure TLS connection to Valkey.
+  -u, --user USER
+                        Username to use when connecting to the valkey server.
+  --verbose             Verbose mode helps you debug stuff.
   -w, --warning WARN    Set the WARN threshold as a percentage.
 Default: >= 90
 ```